-To the base glaze mill batch is added 1 to 2 percent of silver nitrate, or 3 to 4 percent of bismuth sub-nitrate, or 1 to 2 percent of copper sulphate.
+To the base glaze mill batch is added 1 to 2 percent of silver nitrate, or 3 to 4 percent of bismuth subnitrate, or 1 to 2 percent of copper sulphate.
 Different amounts of metal will, of course, yield different concentration and character of color.

-During the cooling cycle, reduction is begun at about 900° to 800°.
-About one-half hour of fairly heavy reduction, followed by reducing conditions maintained with a flame or by the introduction of carbon fuel into the kiln during the cooling until the kiln darkens, will be sufficient to develop the luster.
+During the cooling cycle reduction is begun at about 900° to 800°.
+About half an hour of fairly heavy reduction, followed by reducing conditions maintained with a flame or by the introduction of carbon fuel into the kiln during the cooling until the kiln darkens, will be sufficient to develop the luster.

-Luster glazes of the overall type may be used over fired glazed surfaces in majolica-like technique.
-This results in the lustered part of the decoration standing out somewhat from the surface of the ware in the manner of an overglaze enamel.
+Luster glazes of the over-all type may be used over fired glazed surfaces in majolica-like technique.
+If such a method is employed, the lustered part of the decoration will stand out somewhat from the surface of the ware in the manner of an overglaze enamel.